 Mike joined Flow Tech in 2009 as an intern and began his career as one of our Sales Engineers.
 Mike is a 2010 UConn graduate with a degree in Mechanical Engineering.
 He took is P.E. exam in the fall of 2014 and is now a licensed Professional Engineer.
 Mike has excelled in familiarizing himself with the more complex systems that Flow Tech offers and is product champion for the following product lines: Air Enterprises air-handling units, Air Monitor Corporation airflow stations, Heat Pipe Technology heat pipes, TAMCO dampers and louvers, Thermowheel energy recovery wheels, TOXALERT hazardous gas detection systems, Twin City Fans fans and blowers and VAW Systems noise control products.

 Mike enjoys playing basketball and hanging out with friends and family.
-He, his wife Ali and their son James live in Glastonbury, CT.
+He, his wife Ali and their two children live in South Glastonbury, CT.

 Have questions about today’s white paper post?
 Feel free to contact Mike directly.
 You can always email us and visit our website.
 Please share this post, or download the complete white paper from our resource center.
 Don’t forget to follow us on Twitter and connect with us on LinkedIn.